 Professional Financial Advice Is Not Working

-It’s clear from the study that physicians in-training are failing financially.
-And I’m not surprised.
-After all, when you’re working 80+ hours per week learning medicine, everything else takes a back seat.
+It’s clear from the study physicians in-training are failing financially.
+I’m not surprised.
+After all, when you’re working 80+ hours per week learning medicine, everything else (besides work) takes a back seat.
 Before we talk about solutions, let’s talk about what’s not working.

 The real damage happens in these one-on-one meetings.
 Young physicians lacking experience and financial knowledge are at a serious disadvantage when they sit face to face with a highly trained salesperson disguised as a financial advisor.
-Many don’t understand the danger of conflicts of interest and naively assume people are looking out for their best interests.
-They need all kinds of financial advice: when to buy disability insurance, what type mortgage to get or how to manage student loans.
-Why not get it all from the free trusted advisor that’s offering to come to you?
+Many don’t understand the danger of conflicts of interest and naively assume people are looking out for their best interest.
+They need all kinds of financial advice like when to buy disability insurance, what type mortgage to get or how to manage student loans.
+Why not get it all from the free trusted advisor that’s offering to come to you.
 I know this process well because I used to be one of these advisors.
-Eventually, I realized how this was misleading, quit my sales job and started my business.
+Eventually I realized how misleading, quit my sales job and started my business.

 What’s The Solution?

-Quality, unbiased financial education is the starting point.
-The author implies that it’s the medical educators’ and ACGME’s responsibility to improve financial wellness for in-training physicians.
+Quality unbiased financial education is the starting point.
+The author implies that it’s the medical educators and ACGME’s responsibility to improve in-training physicians financial wellness.
 He suggests that medical educators should incorporate financial education into curricula.
 And that it be measured for effectiveness.
 All great ideas!

 What about the educators themselves?
 This cuts out most of the conflicts of interest.
-Money is a tricky topic – especially when you consider the behavioral components.
-However, these medical educators have no experience with delivering financial education and coaching.
-Plus. it’s taking them away from their expertise of teaching medicine.
+Money is a tricky topic especially when you consider the behavioral components.
+These medical educators have no experience delivering financial education and coaching.
+Plus it’s taking them away from their expertise of teaching medicine.
 I don’t see this as the ideal solution either.